 DOCR enforces laws and regulations that prohibit discrimination in employment and the provision of services.
 DOCR is responsible for providing leadership to ensure that DOT does not discriminate against its employees or applicants for employment, that the benefits of transportation projects and other related activities are accessible to all segments of the American public, and that DOT spending is used equitably and does not promote prior transportation decisions that created isolated or segregated communities of color.
 Additionally, the Office communicates the Secretary's equity and civil rights oversight and compliance expectations to the OAs.
 DOT OAs rely on DOCR to provide guidance, toolkits, and training to assist its program managers in implementing equity requirements for various federally funded transportation initiatives.
-The effectiveness of their efforts ensures that recipients of federal transportation funds conduct their programs, services, and activities according to federal guidance.
+The effectiveness of their efforts ensures that recipients of federal guidance.

-EXHIBIT III-1a OFFICE OF THE SECRETARY OF TRANSPORTATION OFFICE OF CIVIL RIGHTS

-Appropriations, Obligation Limitations, and Exempt Obligations (\$000)
+EXHIBIT III-1a OFFICE OF THE SECRETARY OF TRANSPORTATION OFFICE OF CIVIL RIGHTS Appropriations, Obligation Limitations, and Exempt Obligations (\$000)